EventFahrplan/EventFahrplan/CONTRIBUTING.md

 * Rebase your branch onto the latest commit on `master`.
 * Do not merge `master` into your branch.
 The project maintainer will merge your branch into `master` instead.
 * Describe the intention of your pull request.
 Screenshots help others to understand the before and after state.
+* If you implement a new feature or you change the behavior of an existing one make sure to add a textual description in your commit(s) and the pull request.
+* Check and update the [README.md](README.md).
+Your changes might affect sections in the document.
 * Feel free to reorganize the commits on your branch by using `git rebase --interactive` or `git push --force`.
 * Make sure to apply [automatic code formatting and organize imports][code-formatting] as it is provided by Android Studio.
 * Write unit tests.